gregwargamer/ffmppegui/README.md

 # FFmpeg Easy

-A modern graphical interface for FFmpeg that makes encoding video, audio, and image files incredibly simple.
+A modern graphical interface for FFmpeg that makes encoding video, audio, and image files.

 ## What it does

-This application makes FFmpeg accessible to everyone with an intuitive interface.
+This application makes FFmpeg relatively accessible to everyone with an interface.
 Add your files, choose an encoder, and start encoding.
 The interface intelligently adapts based on the selected media type.

 ## Quick Start